Willing Hands Partnership

 One in every four Vermonters struggles with hunger, and although many of us don’t see it day-to-day, the Upper Valley is no exception.

-At Cedar Circle Farm, we’re committed to our partnership with Willing Hands and to doing our part to provide fresh produce to Upper Valley families in need.
+At Cedar Circle Farm & Education Center, we’re committed to our partnership with Willing Hands and to doing our part to provide fresh produce to families in need in the Upper Valley.

 Willing Hands volunteers come to Cedar Circle Farm regularly to glean from our fields.
 The work of these dedicated volunteers means that thousands of pounds of fresh, organic, produce “seconds” don’t go to waste, but instead, get distributed by Willing Hands to more than 54 organizations that serve our neighbors in need.